A forgotten military standard that saves weeks of work

 - OCD - Operational Concept Description.
 This describes in the client's language what the project is about, what is wrong with the current situation, how will the system improve it.
 If you're a developer, it's best used as a checklist for questioning the client about the project details; if you're a project manager, use it as a template to write a very good description of your planned project for the suppliers.

 (Pro tip: As a purchaser, you get lower prices if your description is well thought out, and not vague.
 The developers' biggest risk factor is actually you: They know how they can program, but they don't know how difficult you are.
-A good, concise project description shows that you have already had put ample thought into the project, which is a good sign, and they don't have to pad the estimates just in case you turn out to be the Client From Hell Who Orders A Car But Actually Needs A Submarine.)
+A good, concise project description shows that you have already had put ample thought into the project, which is a good sign, and they don't have to pad the estimates just in case you turn out to be the Client From Hell Who Orders A Bicycle But Actually Needs A Nuclear Submarine.)

 - SDP - Software Development Plan.
 It just describes the very basics of how the development will happen: languages, tools, source control, trouble ticketing, change management, testing, validation, phases, timetable, etc. It's best used as a checklist of things that should go into a contract.